This program insures the loan for a person who purchases a unit in a condominium building.

 owner-occupants.

-Developers may obtain FHA-insured mortgages to finance the construction or rehabilitation of housing projects that they intend to sell as individual condominium units under HUD's Section 234(d)
+Developers may obtain FHA-insured mortgages to finance the rehabilitation or construction of housing projects that they intend to sell as individual condominium units under HUD's Section 234(d)

 program.

-Any creditworthy potential owner-occupant who meets FHA underwriting criteria and will make the condominium unit their principal residence is eligible for a mortgage insured under this program.
+Any credit worthy potential owner-occupant who will make the condominium unit their principal residence and who meets FHA underwriting criteria is eligible for a mortgage insured under this

 Find out the FHA Mortgage Loan With Bad Credit